Â

 Quality vitamin C supplements should never contain unnecessary fillers or flow agents used purely for manufacturing convenience.
 Ingredients like magnesium stearate, silicon dioxide, and rice flour serve no health purpose and can interfere with nutrient absorption.
 These additives indicate a manufacturer prioritizing production efficiency over consumer benefit.

 Artificial colors and preservatives have no place in effective vitamin C formulations.
-These synthetic additives may trigger sensitivities in some individuals and provide no nutritional value.
-Clean-label supplements focus every ingredient on supporting your health goals rather than enhancing shelf appeal or extending storage life through chemical preservation.
+These unnecessary additives may trigger sensitivities in some individuals and provide no nutritional value.
+Clean-label supplements focus on every ingredient supporting your health goals rather than enhancing shelf appeal or extending storage life through chemical preservation.

 For a deeper dive into the science and benefits of advanced vitamin C delivery, check out our article on liposomal vitamin C benefits.